 Last year, Americans bought or leased more than 17 million vehicles.
 About two-thirds bought, but the percentage of leasing is climbing every year.
 Millennials seem to be at the forefront of that trend, possibly because a lease requires less of a monthly outlay, which allows the lessee to drive a more upscale vehicle.
 But the millions of drivers choosing on each side are testimony that each choice has compelling advantages.
 You’ll find little or no wisdom dictating one way or the other for all.
 The truth is that each individual needs to weigh all factors in his or her personal life to finally decide which option will work best.

-And many factors are at play in this debate.
+Many factors are at play in this debate.
 Let’s examine the most important ones.

 People buying a car are paying more money than people leasing one, because, whether paying cash or, as most people do, making a down payment and taking out a loan to complete the transaction, they are actually taking ownership of the vehicle.